Dexter Dust Cap

 Generally, grease is in oversupply during the greasing process.

-Grease will exit the bearing cavity at high speeds and during the initial heating and cooling process.
-Note: Grease never re-enters the bearing cavity one caught in the grease cap.
+The grease will exit the bearing cavity at high speeds and during the initial heating and cooling process.
+Note: Grease never re-enters the bearing cavity finding its way into the grease cap.

 What is the purpose of the grease cap?